TaliaferroLab/LABRAT/README.md

                         and calculatepsi.
 ```

 then you are good to go.
-If you get an **Import Error**, one or more of the modules did not install correctly.
+If you get an **ImportError**, one or more of the modules did not install correctly.
 In that case, using an alternative package manager like **pip** may help get all these modules installed.

 ## Annotations